 Cartagena City Guide: Volcan Totumo

-Last weekend, we had the chance to take a dip in the Volcan Totumo.
+Last weekend, we had the chance to take a dip into the infamous the Volcan Totumo.
+It was famously featured on an episode of the Amazing Race, but it’s more than just an obscure tourist attraction.
 It’s a naturally occurring mud-filled volcano, which some locals say has mineral infused healing powers.
 I’m not sure about that, but how could we turn down the opportunity for such an adventure?

 We rolled up, two gringo girls in a minivan, with our kids filing out the back and I’m sure we surprised them a little.
 It’s a tourist destination, but most people come via tour bus.
 We were the only one’s there and having the place to ourselves made all the difference.